Skip to content

 2016

-Groupe Hospitalier Pitié-Salpêtrière Charles Foix, France
+Thomas Similowski, Groupe Hospitalier Pitié-Salpêtrière Charles Foix, France

-eter T. Macklem: stimulating from the Phrenic To the Mind
+Peter T. Macklem: stimulating from the Phrenic To the Mind

 2015

-Harvard H.T.
-Chan School of Public Health
+Jeffrey Fredberg, Harvard H.T.
+Chan School of Public Health, USA

 Unjamming and cell shape in the asthmatic airway epithelium: Was Peter right yet again?